Tough Stuff Up Front

 The Babe Haught Trail crosses the Tonto/Coconino border, therefore it is common to see it listed much shorter than its full length.
-The most interesting span runs 5.3 miles from the Tonto Creek Fish Hatchery up the Mogollon Rim and down to the campground at Knoll Lake.
+The most interesting span runs from the Tonto Creek Fish Hatchery up the Mogollon Rim and down to Knoll Lake.
 The trail offers a variety of landscapes and climates and due to its low usage provides ample opportunity to see wildlife.

 This trail was built by pioneer "Babe" Haught to pack supplies over the Rim from Winslow.